Skip to content

 • Avoid using the acronym ED.
 Instead, use emergency department.

-• MSHMC (for the Milton S. Hershey Medical Center)
+• MSHMC (Milton S. Hershey Medical Center)

-• PSHMG (for Penn State Health Medical Group)
+• PSHMG (Penn State Health Medical Group)

 • Building and location names should be spelled out to avoid confusion among employees, patients and visitors.